Shopify/polaris/polaris.shopify.com/content/version-guides/migrating-from-v11-to-v12.md

   }}
 />

-> Note: If you've installed `polaris-icons`, [`stylelint-polaris`](https://polaris.shopify.com/tools/stylelint-polaris#version-matchups), or `polaris-tokens` independently, you will also need to upgrade those to the versions we released along with v12.0.0.
+> Note: If you've installed the `polaris-icons`, [`stylelint-polaris`](https://polaris.shopify.com/tools/stylelint-polaris#version-matchups), or `polaris-tokens` packages independently, you will also need to upgrade those to the versions we released along with `polaris` v12.0.0.

 - [What's new in this version](/whats-new/version-12)
 - [v12.0.0 release notes](https://github.com/Shopify/polaris/releases/tag/@shopify/polaris@12.0.0)